Charleston & Savannah Photography Workshop

 Variable spring weather; mornings can be chilly, so dress in layers.
 Beach photography may involve getting calves and feet wet.

-Arthur Ravenel Jr. Bridge in Charleston, South Carolina, at twilight.
+Arthur Ravenel Jr. Bridge in Charleston, South Carolina at twilight with illuminated cables and towers against a fading sky.

 Getting to the workshop